Keep Your Distance: Land Division With Separation: Computing Maximin Allocations

 How much value do we lose by considering guillotine partitions instead of general ones?
 Figure~\ref{fig:non-guillotine} illustrates that this loss is non-trivial.
-The following theorem provides a crude (but positive) lower bound on the approximation ratio.
+To obtain a bound on the approximation ratio, we relate it to the \emph{guillotine separation} problem studied in computational geometry.

+\begin{definition} Let $S$ be a set of pairwise-disjoint geometric objects, and $P$ be a partition of the plane.
+The \emph{$S$-value} of $P$ is the number of parts of $P$ that contain at least one whole object from $S$.

+The \emph{guillotine-separation number} of $S$ is the largest $S$-value of a ($0$-separated) guillotine partition. \end{definition} In general, the guillotine-separation number of $S$ might be smaller than $|S|$.
+For example, if $S$ is the set of rectangles in Figure~\ref{fig:non-guillotine}, then since every guillotine partition must cut through at least one rectangle, the guillotine-separation number is at most $3$ (it is easy to see that it is exactly $3$).

+\begin{definition} Let $U$ be a family of geometric objects and $m \geq 2$ an integer.
+The \emph{$m$-th guillotine-separation number} of $U$, denoted $\gsn(U,m)$, is the smallest guillotine-separation number of a subset of $m$ objects from $U$. \end{definition} The first in-depth study of guillotine-separation numbers was done by \citet{PachTa00}, who proved upper and lower bounds for $\gsn(U,m)$ for various families $U$. \citet{AbedChCo15} proved that